Osiris-Team/AutoPlug-Client/docs/FAQ.md

 and scroll down to the AutoPlug-Web installer section.
 2. Fill in the empty fields and download the generated zip file.
 3. Unpack it in an empty directory, on the device you want to run it (note that latest Java is required).
-4. Open your terminal, `cd` in that directory and execute `java -jar AutoPlug-Web.jar` to start it.
+4. Open your terminal, `cd` in that directory and execute `java -jar AutoPlug-Web-seflhost.jar` to start it (or run the start script).
 5. Enjoy AutoPlug-Web!

 Keep in mind that you must change the AutoPlug-Web ip/domain of all your AutoPlug-Clients: